Improving DM estimates using low-frequency scattering-broadening estimates: Acknowledgements

 \section{Acknowledgements}

 InPTA acknowledges the support of the GMRT staff in resolving technical difficulties and providing technical solutions for high-precision work.
 We acknowledge the GMRT telescope operators for the observations.
 The GMRT is run by the National Centre for Radio Astrophysics of the Tata Institute of Fundamental Research, India.
 JS acknowledges funding from the South African Research Chairs Initiative of the Depart of Science and Technology and the National Research Foundation of South Africa.
 BCJ acknowledges support from Raja Ramanna Chair (Track - I) grant from the Department of Atomic Energy, Government of India.
 BCJ also acknowledges support from the Department of Atomic Energy Government of India, under project number 12-R\&D-TFR-5.02-0700.
-SD acknowledges the grant T-641 (DST-ICPS).
+DD and MB acknowledge the support from the Department of Atomic Energy, Government of India through Apex Project - Advance Research and Education in Mathematical Sciences at IMSc.
+SD and AS acknowledge the grant T-641 (DST-ICPS).
 YG acknowledges support from the Department of Atomic Energy, Government of India, under project number 12-R\&D-TFR-5.02-0700.
 TK is supported by the Terada-Torahiko Fellowship and the JSPS Overseas Challenge Program for Young Researchers.
 AKP is supported by CSIR fellowship Grant number 09/0079(15784)/2022-EMR-I. AmS is supported by CSIR fellowship Grant number 09/1001(12656)/2021-EMR-I and DST-ICPS T-641.
 AS is supported by the NANOGrav NSF Physics Frontiers Center (Awards No 1430284 and 2020265).
 KT is partially supported by JSPS KAKENHI Grant Numbers 20H00180, 21H01130, 21H04467 and JPJSBP 120237710, and the ISM Cooperative Research Program (2023-ISMCRP-2046).